We use necessary cookies that allow our site to work. We also set optional cookies that help us improve our website.

-Emma Colledge is a 23 years old prison officer and instructor with the army cadets.
+Emma Colledge is a 23-year-old prison officer and instructor with the army cadets.
 Active and aware, with her whole life ahead of her.
 But in February 2022, she noticed she was bloated.
-And it started off a year that would change her life forever.
+It started a year that would change her life forever.

 “I put the bloating down to certain foods making it flare up.
 I went and started my new job, completed all the physical training, and noticed when I lay on my stomach it felt like I had a ball in there.
 I took a pregnancy test just to make sure, but it came back negative.